Out of Reach Press Contact and Kit

 Median hourly wages among women are less than median hourly wages among men.
 Workers with multiple marginalized identities, including Black women and Latina women, earn the lowest wages.

-In nearly every state, a renter working full-time and earning less than $16 per hour is unable to afford a two-bedroom apartment.
+Even in states with the least expensive rents, a renter working full time and earning less than $18 per hour is unable to afford a modest two-bedroom apartment.
 Housing wages are highest in traditionally high-cost states, like California, Hawaii, Massachusetts, and New York, but areas with lower housing wages tend to have lower wages, so tenants in these areas still struggle to afford housing.